SEG Awards ABC Level 4 Diploma in Therapeutic Counselling – 603/5029/5

 Please be aware that learners are responsible for finding their own placements although Devon Counselling College does have several connections.
 Help and advice will always be given.

 Devon Counselling College reserves the right to change certain elements of this programme as necessary to comply with Awarding Body requirements.
-We would only do this by negotiation and agreement with learners.

 By the end of the course, learners should be able to: